jeremychase/cloud-infrastructure/readme.md

 ## Directory and file structure

 <!-- BUG(high) fix -->
-It is a mess.
-Don't think about it.
+It is mostly a mess.
+Starting to transition to [this](https://blog.gruntwork.io/how-to-create-reusable-infrastructure-with-terraform-modules-25526d65f73d) format, but with modules in the same repository.

 ## References